The Xometry app works best with JavaScript enabled!

 Figure 1 below is an example of a stress-strain curve:

-What Factors Can Influence Yield Points in Materials?
+Factors Influencing Yield Points in Materials

 The yield point for a given material is not always the same in all cases.
 It can be influenced by three main factors: